SOEN341-Fall2025/SOEN341-Project/README.md

 - draya | Andrea Nicole Torres (40289711)
 - LEMMYYYYY | Remi Cardinal Jubinville (40228517)
 - ibti-m | Ibtihal Mossa (40239097)

+Project description:
+We are building a platform for users to communicate easily in group channels and private messages, something like Discord or Slack.
+For any kind of team collaboration, community discussions, and personal conversations, this platform provides a simple and organized way to stay connected.

+Main features:
+- Text Channels for Group Communication.
+- Direct Messaging Between Users.
+- Role-Based User Permissions.

+Languages/techniques: TBD